chilli-axe/mtg-photoshop-automation/README.md

 # Requirements
   * A copy of Photoshop.
 I tested the system using CS5 and CC 2018, but other versions may work as well.
-  * [The Photoshop templates](https://drive.google.com/open?id=1CUaOPDZM84dk85Kvp6fGrqZVPDo4jQJo) (templates compatible with this project are located in the Automated Templates folder)
+  * The Photoshop templates:
+    * [Automated templates](https://drive.google.com/drive/folders/1_8szsVZ6-0Uoxr0XzLcYM6Zjcx89wqYR?usp=sharing) (compatible with this project)
+    * [Manual templates](https://drive.google.com/drive/folders/1wAH-JKPHa5cPcMcEiyE9q46WH6PEaXnj?usp=sharing) which may also be of interest
   * The following fonts:
     * [Beleren Smallcaps, MPlantin and MPlantin-Italics](https://github.com/magarena/magarena/tree/master/resources/cardbuilder/fonts) and [Beleren2016](https://magic.wizards.com/sites/all/themes/wiz_mtg/fonts/Beleren/Beleren2016-Bold.ttf),
     * My custom Magic symbols font, NDPMTG,ttf, included in the repo,